rkgofiitk/academic-issues.github.io/Topics/internationalStudentsMix.md

 policy to have only one IIT per state.
 I am sure NEP will not make any difference unless state govts cooperate or, eventually, higher education is taken off the concurrent list, or at least science, medical, and engineering education are deleted from the concurrent list.
 One may view my proposal as partial to science and technical education.
 HSS does have a role.
-But for obvious reasons, the state level politicians won't agree to let HSS depts go out of the concurrent list.
+But for obvious reasons, the state-level politicians won't agree to let HSS depts go out of the concurrent list.

 Higher Education has been an arena for political slugfest for far too long.
-JNU, Jadavpur, and UoH are symptomatic of these unsavory slugfests.
-However, I believe these three universities have intrinsic capabilities to bounce back if Govt make the right decisions.
-I am a bit surprised how the NIRF ranking of JNU is so high.
+The incidents of student unrest in JNU, Jadavpur and UoH are symptomatic of these unsavory slugfests.
+However, I believe these three universities have intrinsic capabilities to bounce back if Govt make the right decisions of placing academics ahead of politics.
+I am a bit surprised by the names of a few Universities figuring into the top 50 NIRF rankings.
+However, my objective here is not to talk about NIRF ranking.
 Traditionally, politics has not had much influence on science and engineering education.
-Perhaps JNU's ranking is high because of science depts.
+Perhaps NIRF ranking is high for many universities because of the reputation of their science and engineering depts.

-Coming back to enrollment of international students, in early 2000, only 5-6 students from Bangladesh were enrolled at IIT Kanpur.
+Coming back to enrollment of international students, in early 2000, only 5-6 students from Bangladesh were enrolled in the UG program at IIT Kanpur.
 I know at least 1 or 2 who did not perform well.
-At that time, IIT Kanpur did not have a proactive international students' cell.
-Student counseling services were not taken up seriously.
-As a result, many of these international students were stressed out and did not know whom to talk to and share the challenges they faced.
-Though Bangladesh is less of a problem (IIT Kanpur had more than 20% Bengali-speaking professors),  faculty members can do little without institutional support.
+At that time, IIT Kanpur did not have a proactive international relations office.
+Student counseling services were also not taken seriously.
+As a result, many of these international students were stressed out and did not know whom to talk to and share the challenges they faced at IIT Kanpur.
+Though Bangladesh is less of a problem (IIT Kanpur had more than 20% Bengali-speaking professors),
+faculty members can do little without institutional support.
 After a while, I did not see any students from Bangladesh in my class.
-I also remember chatting with a Bangladesh student who wanted to enroll in a University in Spain.
+I also remember chatting with a Bangladeshi student who wanted to enroll in a University in Spain.
 He told me Indian Universities are tough to survive.
-I am unsure if he meant academics were challenging or our institutions had no support system for international students.
-Most US universities have a powerful International Relations Office.
+I am unsure if he meant academics were challenging or if our institutions had no support system for international students.
+Most US universities have a powerful international relations Office.
 I have not seen such infrastructure in our country.

 I remember NITs had a student exchange program for Nepal, Srilanka, and Myanmar sometime back.
 Many Nepalese nationals used to come to NIT (known as RECs back then).
 Some of these students have been very successful.
 I had a chance to collaborate with one such gentleman who graduated from REC Trichy.
 He was very eloquent about his time in REC Trichy.
 He wondered why Nepal and India do not have such an exchange now.
+Probably not many Nepalese students want to enroll in Indian institutions.
 I am sure international student exchange programs are revamped from time to time.
-I believe the Ministry of Education has not been quite proactive in this matter.
-I think instead of the Federal govt being involved in micro-level details, each institute should have a good infrastructure for attracting international students.
-The US, for example, has thrived because of its open policies regarding accepting graduate students in its universities.
-Of course, our universities do not offer the academic standards comparable to US universities, but some of the institutions can be upgraded easily to levels of US universities, at least for graduate studies.
-However, govt meddling should stop entirely and immediately for universities to become competitive.
-NIRF ranking or regulations cannot work unless the attitude of politicians and bureaucrats changes.
+I think instead of the Central govt being involved in micro-level details, it may give broad guidelines to the institutions.
+Let each institute work out details for attracting international students.
+When dealing with education, everyone is fond of the US example.
+Admittedly the US has thrived because of its open policies regarding accepting graduate students in its universities.
+However, we have the problem of resources at our institutions.
+The socio-economic environment in the country matters too.
+Our universities may be unable to offer academic standards comparable to US universities.
+Still, I believe some of the institutions can be upgraded easily to levels of US universities, at least for graduate studies.
+However, the meddling of all govts should stop entirely and immediately for universities to become competitive.
+A restructuring of the University administrative setup is needed.
+I have discussed changes in University organizational setup in one of my recent blogs.
+NIRF ranking or putting tons of regulations cannot work unless the attitude of politicians and bureaucrats changes.

 [Back to index](../index.md)